Updated May 27, 2021

-This is the fiftieth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is the Cayman Islands.
+This is the fiftieth in a series of reviews of the best scuba diving destinations around the world.
+In this post, the focus is on the Cayman Islands.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.